fol2/3DNamePlate/README.md

 Hidden text can also be engraved on the underside of the plate.
 Set the text via `HiddenText` and adjust its size with `HiddenTextSize`.
 The new parameters `HiddenTextStyle`, `HiddenTextX`, `HiddenTextY` and `HiddenTextDepth` control the font style, position offsets and engraving depth of this secret message.

+When the base style is set to **Round**, the `round_base_link_thickness` parameter can add slim connectors along each text line before the base is offset.
+These bars help link separated letters into a single circular plate.
+Set it to `0` to disable the connectors.

 ## OpenSCAD version and `textmetrics`

 This script uses the `textmetrics` function, which is available in recent OpenSCAD snapshots.
 Install a version that includes it and enable the feature under **Edit → Preferences → Features**.